martinmatak/hands-annotation/README.md

 RetinaNet is a deep neural network for object detection and it is described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He and Piotr Dollár.

-Here is RetinaNet trained for a specific object detection - naimely for detecting hands.
+Here is RetinaNet trained for a specific object detection - namely for detecting hands.
 Dataset used for training is [publicly available](http://www.robots.ox.ac.uk/~vgg/data/hands/).

 ## Installation